everx-labs/DeBot-IS-consortium/EncryptionBoxInput/README.md

     removed: bool - true if handle was found and successfully removed.
 Otherwise false.

-`getSupportedAlgorithms` - returns a list of algorithm names supported by DeBot Browser which can be used as `algorithm` argument in `EncryptionBoxInput.get` function.
+`getSupportedAlgorithms` - returns a list of algorithms supported by DeBot Browser.

 arguments: